· Philipp Leser

 • good old sklearn can also get some AD work done

-• when it comes to AD on time series (which we wil focus on), there are tons of options:
+• when it comes to AD on time series (which we will focus on), there are tons of options:

 • Anomaly Detection Toolkit (ADTK)

-• For off-line change point detection, another subproblem of AD on time series, there is ruptures and changepy.
+• For off-line change point detection , another subproblem of AD on time series, there are ruptures and changepy .
 Both are using the PELT algorithm.

 • banpei offers Singular Spectrum Transform for change point detection.